pojntfx/uni-sdi-notes/src/apache_exercises.md

 ### Provide your own root index.html document and access your server's root again.

-Now we can create our own `index.html`:
+Now we can create our own `index.html` and inspect the result:

 ```shell
 # curl 127.0.0.1